lunatech-labs/lunatech-beginner-quarkus-course/slides/04-persistence.md

 * Configured a Quarkus datasource to connect to PostgreSQL
 * Added the Hibernate+Panache extension for our persistence layer
 * Seen how to use the @Transactional annotation
+* Explored Dependency Injection with CDI and ArC